 - 12 oz bag semi-sweet chocolate chips

-- 2.5 pounds white chocolate almond bark / vanilla candy coating
+- Two 24oz packages of white chocolate almond bark / vanilla candy coating

 A nice addition is also to use holiday sprinkles!
 We used red, green, and white sprinkles.